 Form of assessment

-Students who are absent from more than 20% of the seminar meetings will not be allowed to take the exam.
+Students who are absent from more than 25% of the classes will not be allowed to take the exam.

 The student must be present for at least 2/3 of the duration of the individual seminar meeting for attendance to be recorded.

-Pass two mandatory written assignments, one for each module (2400-3600 words for each).
-Complete two worksheets, updated weekly.
-(Students write brief glosses explaining "pull-quotes," passages they select from the critical and theoretical texts).
+Pass two mandatory written assignments (two worksheets, updated weekly), one for each module (~ 2400-3600 words for each).
+(Current assignment: Students write brief glosses explaining "pull-quotes," passages they select from the critical texts).

-If an assignment is assessed as not approved on the first attempt, students are given one opportunity to submit a revised assignment.
+If an assignment is assessed as not approved on the first attempt, students are given one opportunity to submit a revised assignment by a specified deadline.